-You should also detail how your approach to realising the objectives will further the aim of the EMRP to develop a coherent approach at the European level in the field of metrology.
+You should detail other impacts of your proposed JRP as detailed in the document "Guide 4: Writing a Joint Research Project" You should also detail how your approach to realising the objectives will further the aim of the EMRP to develop a coherent approach at the European level in the field of metrology and includes the best available contributions from across the metrology community.
 Specifically the opportunities for: - improvement of the efficiency of use of available resources to better meet metrological needs and to assure the traceability of national standards - the metrology capacity of Member States and countries associated with the Seventh Framework Programme whose metrology programmes are at an early stage of development to be increased - outside researchers & research organisations other than NMIs and DIs to be involved in the work Time-scale The project should be of up to 3 years duration.